Today's poll asks: Do you hang dry your clothing? Post your answer below.

 I chose, "I could but I don't" however it isn't actually true.
 Because I have muscular dystrophy, I am physically unable to hang up wet clothing to dry on a clothesline.
 I guess I need a choice like, "Physically unable to hang wet laundry."

 I had a clothesline installed in my backyard, complete with pulley (which I don't use, just walk along and hang my laundry up).
 I hang it outside during the good weather but even in the winter, I hang my laundry in the basement.
 Very, very rarely do I ever use my dryer.
 Long Island has one of the highest electric rates in the country (including the surcharge) so by not using my dryer, I keep my bills even lower.
-And I love the scent of freshly dried clothing and towels, especially in the summer months.
-By hanging clothing and towels and sheets, it makes them last longer since the heat of the dryer can eventually break down fibers (that is what I was told).

 I won't I have allergies and it makes me sick so